GaryLeeONE/f1quickstart/main.md

 This guide includes some of the most important knowledge and concepts that I think is necessary for a new fan to understand what's going on and enjoy the sport.
 I also added some personal twists and extra stuff that I think is interesting to read.
 This is because from a sporting sense, F1 is by no means very complex: it's just driving cars, fast!
 Dramatic crashes and overtakes!
 The sport itself should be relatively easy to pick up.
 However, as you can imagine, from a technical standpoint F1 cars are engineering marvels.
 Each team hires hundreds of the best aerodynamicists, material scientists and engineers in the world, then spends hundreds of millions of dollars developing and producing each year's cars.

 If you just wanted to experience the sport and the spectacle, you only need to read Chapters 1 to 3.
-If you want to learn about some of the details, that will be Chapters 4 to 7.
-Finally, Chapter 8 is basically how I search for F1 related content.
+If you want to learn about some of the details, that will be Chapters 4 to 6.
+Finally, Chapter 7 is basically how I search for F1 related content.
 Recommend you to take a peek at that as well.

 I'm not a huge history guy, so I didn't include anything related to the early history of F1.
 Everything here pretty much dates back only to when I started following F1, which is around 2016.
 You'll quickly learn the big names and famous stories if you decide to start following.

 Hope you enjoy!

+## The Best Way to Enjoy F1

+People often joke to me like motorsports are just cars running in circles.
+I mean yes that's true, but that really only scratched the surface.
+Everyone drives road cars, but motorsports is a whole different beast because it's about driving to the limit.
+Pinning the throttle as early as possible, braking as late as possible, fighting with another driver wheel-to-wheel even if he's running you out of road - all something you apparently can't do in a road car.
+It is this sensation of driving on the edge of losing control that's very addictive.
+That's why I think the best way to enjoy F1 or any other motorsport, is to put yourself in the drivers' shoes, imagine you're the one driving at literally breakneck speeds and fighting with other drivers.
+Release your inner speed demon.
+This has brought me immense exhilaration and enjoyment over the past few years and I hope you can experience it too.

 ## Contents